Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Universal Covariance Samplers

-In other words, \thref{prop:bbasis} establishes the equivalence between the following two statements: \begin{itemize} \item $\bbphi$ is a universal covariance sampler \item $\bbphi$ is a covariance sampler for the Toeplitz subspace. \end{itemize} The rest of this section applies this lemma to obtain universal covariance samplers using non-uniform sampling and random sampling.
-The main result in the former case is that the period $\bspat$ of $\spat$ must be a \emph{sparse ruler}, which is a well-known mathematical object reviewed below.
-In the latter case, the conclusions are similar to those from Sec.~\ref{sec:dcs} in the sense that the universality of a sampler is guaranteed with probability one if the dimensions of $\bbphi$ are properly set.
+The rest of this section applies this result to obtain sparse and dense universal covariance samplers. \removenow{The main result in the former case is that the period $\bspat$ of $\spat$ must be a \emph{sparse ruler}, which is a well-known mathematical object reviewed below.
+In the latter case, the conclusions are similar to those from Sec.~\ref{sec:dcs} in the sense that the universality of a sampler is guaranteed with probability one if the dimensions of $\bbphi$ are properly set.}